URI:

 gravesites would likely be found.

-has attempted to comprehensively research and acknowledge the
+government has attempted to comprehensively research and

-children for decades.
+American children for decades.
 But it falls well short of some

 independent estimates of deaths and does not address how the